GhalamborM/MicroBootstrap/README.md

 ## Installation

-MicroBootstrap is split into multiple nuget packages available on nuget.org.
+MicroBootstrap is seperated into multiple nuget packages available on nuget.org.

 | Packages | Stats |
 :--- | :---